HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 Patient-specific scopes start with `patient/`.
 Note that some EHRs may not enable access to all related resources - for example, Practitioners linked to/from Patient-specific resources.
-Note that if a FHIR server supports replacing one Patient record with another via `Patient.link`, the server documentation SHALL describe its authorization behavior.
+Note that if a FHIR server supports linking one Patient record with another via `Patient.link`, the server documentation SHALL describe its authorization behavior.